 Does the UN Security Council have a real gender perspective?
 Does the Council do what it says it will do?
 This is what the Women, Peace and Security Programme monitors and analyses in this section.

 As the body responsible for maintenance of international peace and security, the Security Council has an obligation to implement and fulfill its own commitments.
 The Council has adopted 8 resolutions on Women, Peace and Security: SCR 1325 (2000), 1820 (2008), 1888 (2008), 1889 (2009), 1960 (2010), 2106 (2013), 2122 (2013), and 2242 (2015).
 The global implementation of these resolutions is reviewed annually in Open Debates and at milestone dates such as 2010 and 2015.

 Monitoring matters for accountability.
 There is often a lack of political will and no systematic mechanisms for implementation in the Council.
 The Security Council must internalise the Women, Peace and Security Agenda in its daily work on country and thematic issues.
 When the Council mandates a peacekeeping mission, it must include binding language on women’s participation, women’s protection and other aspects of Women, Peace and Security.
-There has been progress but it remains inconsistent.
+Progress has been made, but it remains inconsistent.